mrabdsaif/reading-notes/README.md

 List: 1.
 Your on the right track
 ######2. write your code
 ######3. go with the flow

-### GitHub it has a syntax helper that can you refere to it anywhere and anytime
+### GitHub it has a syntax helper that you can refer to it anywhere and anytime
 ### Tis is how we add an Image ![GitHub Logo](/images/logo.png)
 ### This is how we add links [GitHub](http://github.com)

 ### GitHub Flavored Markdown
 GitHub website uses a version of the markdown lang. allows all of the suers to edit and build your webpages easily.

 ### syntax
 This is an example how we write the syntax highlighting using Markdown
 ```javascript